 On July 11, 2017, we entered into a revolving credit agreement with Bank of America, N.A., with a borrowing limit of \$5.0 million (the "Credit Agreement").
-On June 23, 2022 the credit agreement was amended to extend the term to mature on July 1, 2027 and allows for additional borrowings of \$25.0 million or up to three separate increases of no less than \$5.0 million each, subject to the lender's due diligence.
-The amendment to the credit agreement also modified the calculation of interest.
-Interest under the amended Credit Agreement is the greater of BSBY Daily Floating Rate or the Index Floor, plus 1.50 percent (6.95 percent as of December 31, 2023), and an annual commitment fee of 0.25 percent on the unused portion of the commitment.
-At December 31, 2023, there was no outstanding balance under the Credit Agreement.
+On June 23, 2022 the credit agreement was amended to extend the term to mature on July 1, 2027.
+On September 11, 2024, the Credit Agreement was amended to modify the calculation of interest.
+Interest under the amended Credit Agreement is the greater of SOFR Daily Floating Rate or the Index Floor, plus 1.50 percent (5.96 percent as of December 31, 2024), and an annual commitment fee of 0.25 percent on the unused portion of the commitment.
+At December 31, 2024, there wasno outstanding balance under the Credit Agreement.

 The Credit Agreement contains customary financial covenants, including financial covenants relating to our solvency and leverage.
 In addition, the Credit Agreement restricts certain capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, mergers, consolidations and transfers of assets except as permitted in the Credit Agreement.
 The Credit Agreement is collateralized by our manufacturing facility, accounts receivable, inventories and other assets.
-We were in compliance with the debt covenants set forth in the Credit Agreement as of December 31, 2023.
+As of December 31, 2024, we were in compliance with the debt covenants set forth in the Credit Agreement.